Controlling iOS 13 modal presentation styles in Xamarin.Forms

 Also worth noting that from the comments in the GitHub issue that Gerald has flagged below that he has a draft fix ready so hopefully this will be in a version of Xamarin.Forms soon so that people who are in a position to update and not held back due to the reasons mentioned above, will be able to use both approaches easily with the latest Xamarin.Forms soon :).

 Matt has been developing software for over 17 years and these days specialises in cross-platform app development.
-He's developed dozens of apps on several of the app stores including apps hitting #1.
+He's developed dozens of apps on several of the app stores with apps hitting #1.

-Matt's worked for large software companies, enterprise size organisations, the Australian government as well as various startups on cutting edge technology.
+Matt's worked for large software companies and enterprise organisations, the Australian government as well as various startups on cutting edge technology.

-Originally from New Zealand, Matt currently lives in Brisbane with his wife and a Jack Russell and Westie.
+Originally from New Zealand, Matt currently lives in Brisbane with his wife, daughter and two dogs.